Xilinx/mlir-aie/programming_examples/basic/passthrough_kernel/README.md

 ### AIE Array Structural Design

-This design performs scaling operations on a vector of input data.
+This design performs a memcpy operation on a vector of input data.
 The AIE design is described in a python module as follows:

 1. **Constants & Configuration:** The script defines input/output dimensions (`N`, `n`), buffer sizes in `lineWidthInBytes` and `lineWidthInInt32s`, and tracing support.